gnhm/cpp-contour-tracker/README.md

 The `makefile` can be executed with the `make` command, and currently seems to only compile track_movie (successfully!).
 Running this executable for the sample movie then always returns `Segmentation fault (core dumped)` :(

+Spoke to Guil just before lunch:
+- `track_contours` is for doing it in real time from temika
+- track_movie already compiles, and goes from an initial contour (see `_contour.txt` files which are generated using that initial if statement)
+- the contour struct is in the -trackmovie versions of the header although it is really very small!